Crested Caracara

 2-3 eggs

-This species is monogamous, and mates for life.
-Being very territorial, they defend their nest site, to which they return year after year, making harsh, grating calls, hovering above the site or sitting on the nest.
+Crested caracaras are monogamous, and mate for life.
+Being very territorial, they defend their nest site, to which they return year after year, making harsh, grating calls, hovering above the site, or sitting on the nest.
 During the breeding season, the male may fight while flying, with his head thrown back onto his shoulders, making cackling cries.
 A pair nests alone.
 A nest is located in a solitary tree, surrounded by low vegetation or shrubs.
 It can be built on the ground within pampas, and sometimes on islands in marshes, and under rocks in deserts.
 The nest is cup-shaped, made from woven sticks, up to one meter in diameter, and up to 40 cm high.
 Every year more materials are added.
 2 to 3 brown eggs are laid, from November to February.
 The incubation period is about 28 to 32 days, and shared by both parents.
-For 8 to 12 weeks the young remain in the nest, and a family remains together for 3 months post fledging.
+For 8 to 12 weeks the young remain in the nest, and a family remains together for 3 months after fledging.

 Population